 Working on these poles for APAM 2018, alongside some of the crew from CAIA (Griffith University).
 The large one is a tribute to my son - goanna tracks and the night sky.
 The smaller one, a coming together story.
-The poles will mark out the space for the First Nations dance and performance ground.
+The poles will mark out the space for the First Nation's welcome ceremony.

 Artist interview with the QLD State Archives as part of their Stories From the Archives series.